michael-sumner/go-make-things/content/articles/2018-04-20-shoring-up-holes-in-polyfillio.md

 The most commonly used and easy to polyfill methods and APIs are included by default.
 Less commonly used ones, and ones that are harder to polyfill, are not.

-One of my students recently noticed that `Array.forEach()` wasn't working in IE11, despite using polyfill.io on the project.
+One of my students recently noticed that `NodeList.forEach()` wasn't working in IE11, despite using polyfill.io on the project.

 Turns out, it's not only not included by default.
 It's actually not available at all.
 In his case, he can either [add his own polyfill](https://vanillajstoolkit.com/polyfills/nodelistforeach/), or wrap the results of his `querySelectorAll()` method in `Array.from()` (both of which *are* polyfilled).